-The distinction 'DAP versus didactic' is an oversimplified way of characterizing the challenges of devising an ECEC curriculum.
-The evidence indicates that a developmental approach is the best option for the youngest children, whereas older pre-schooler should be gradually prepared for the type of learning tasks they encounter in primary school, smoothing the transition to first grade.
-An academic orientation on basic skills (for instance, concerning phonological awareness and letter knowledge) can be embedded in a curriculum of playful activities in small groups, including also episodes of shared dialogical reading and talking with the teacher, to foster children's deep vocabulary, discourse comprehension skills and world knowledge in addition (Dickinson et al., 2003; Bus, Leseman & Neuman, 2012), which can also be considered to be "developmentally appropriate practice".
+The distinction DAP versus didactic is an oversimplified way of characterizing the challenges of devising an ECEC curriculum.
+The evidence indicates that a developmental approach is the best option for the youngest children, whereas older preschooler should be gradually prepared for the type of learning tasks they encounter in primary school, smoothing the transition to first grade.
+An academic orientation on basic skills (for instance, concerning phonological awareness and letter knowledge) can be embedded in a curriculum of playful activities in small groups, including also episodes of shared dialogical reading and talking with the teacher, to foster children's deep vocabulary, discourse comprehension skills and world knowledge in addition (Bus, Leseman, & Neuman, 2012; Dickinson, McCabe, Anastasopoulos, Peisner-Feinberg, & Poe, 2003), which can also be considered to be 'developmentally appropriate practice'.